willpatterson/SamStat/README.rst

 SamStat is a custom toolkit used in a bioinformatics pipeline.

-SamStat preforms the following operations on qnames from a SAM file and corrispoding GFF3 file
+SamStat preforms the following operations on QNAMES from a SAM file:
-files:

 1. Number of lines per QNAME
 2. Number of unquie RNAMEs per QNAME
 3. Range of RNAMEs per QNAME
-4. Link attribute type of sequences using Gnomon GFF3 files
+4. Link attribute type of sequences using a corresponding GFF3 file from the same dataset

 Install:
 --------